lumander/GAs/README.md

 2. Perform mutations
 3. Evaluating the fitness of the candidates
 4. Select the best individuals
-5. Repeat until you convergence has reached
+5. Repeat until convergence has reached

 ### Projects